Manage a Team

 • Current employees: They can offer a perspective on the type of person who would fit well in the team.

-How to create a job description
+Step 2: How to create a job description.

+Next in the recruitment process steps are a key step that impacts the rest of your process.
 A well-crafted job description is your first step in attracting the right candidates.
 It’s not just about listing duties; it’s about selling the role and your company.

 Your job description should clearly outline: